mateusscheper/json_query_sql/README.md

 - **FROM**: Table paths with dots (`table.subtable`), quoted table names (`"Table Name"`), table aliases (explicit `AS alias` and implicit `table alias`), wildcard navigation (`*`, `*.*`, `*.*.*`, read below), JOIN operations (INNER, LEFT, RIGHT, OUTER)
 - **WHERE**: Comparison operators (`=`, `!=`, `<>`, `>`, `<`), pattern matching (LIKE, ILIKE with `%` and `_`), logical operators (AND, OR), alias references (`alias.field`)
+- **ORDER BY**: Sort results by one or more columns in ascending (ASC) or descending (DESC) order, supports multiple columns with different directions
 - **Advanced Operations**: Common Table Expressions with WITH clause (single and multiple CTEs), UNION and UNION ALL for combining results, LIMIT for result pagination (`LIMIT n` or `LIMIT -1` for unlimited)
 - **Wildcard Navigation**: Multi-level JSON traversal using nested wildcards (`*` for one level, `*.*` for two levels, `*.*.*` for three levels, etc.) to dynamically explore JSON structure and combine data from multiple nested objects